 Blancpain it is!
 Sort of…

-Most people see Blancpain (1735) as the oldest watchmaker in the world.
-But they were out of business for a period of time.
 That is why Vacheron Constantin (1755) claims to be “the oldest watchmaker in the world that has been in production without interruption”.
 One can be sure about that.
+However, Vacheron Constantin is not the oldest watch brand in the world.

 Girard-Perregaux says they are creating Swiss watches since 1791 (Haute Horlogerie Suisse depuis 1791).
 But that year a company was founded by Jean-François Bautte and there was no one with the name Girard or Perregaux involved.
 In 1852 Constant Girard founded Girard & Cie and married Marie Perregaux after which he renamed the company Girard-Perregaux Manufacture or Girard-Perregaux & Cie.
 The (remains of the) company of Bautte was taken over by Girard-Perregaux & Cie in 1906.
 Because of that, they claim 1791 as the year it all started for them.